 2004 Campus Master Plan

-The 2004 Campus Master Plan is intended as a strategic and tactical guide for the physical development of the campus over the next fifty years.
+Originally created in 2004, the Campus Master Plan is intended as a strategic and tactical guide for the physical development of the campus.
 It is intended to achieve the ideals of Vision 2020 and enhance the quality and effectiveness of the learning environment in support of teaching, research and service.
-The document is made up of four fundamental parts: the Long Range Plan, the Landscape Plan, the Architectural Plan, and the Process.

 Over the years, it has been necessary to adapt and update portions of the plan given new technologies, shifting focuses, and evolving needs.
 The bulk of those changes are incorporated in the District Plans specific to various regions across campus.